korean beauty guides

 The Korean beauty industry is known for its fast-paced and constantly evolving nature, making it difficult to make broad generalisations about its dynamics.
 In order to debunk the myth surrounding the “10 Step Korean Skin Care Routine,” it’s crucial to examine what the Korean beauty industry looked like in 2015, when Charlotte Cho’s book popularised the practice.

-According to a study conducted by the Korean Ministry of Food and Drug Safety (MFDS), this was the average number of cosmetic and personal care products used monthly by Koreans in 2015:
+According to a study conducted by the Korean Ministry of Food and Drug Safety, this was the average number of cosmetic and personal care products used monthly by Koreans in 2015.

 Looking solely at skin care products, the average number of products used monthly by Koreans in 2015 was found to be 9.9 for women (7.1 skincare products + 2.8 cleansing products), and 4.8 for men (3.6 skincare products + 1.2 cleansing products).
 In addition, the Korean MFDS was also able to identify the most popular product categories used at least once a month by the majority of participants in the study.